Radius-coder/ASCII-Game/README.md

 Need to test and fix player collisions with walls.

+Need to fix outputs on 'input.py' so things are more clear

 Adding multiple levels. - This will be done by checking when the user goes past the X coordinate of the grid.
 At that point a new grid is generated to represent a new level.